Skip to Content

 Safety Performance

-We monitor and measure several safety metrics across our operations, including Days Away, Restricted or Transferred Case Rate (DART), and Total Recordable Case Rate (TRCR), which measure the frequency of safety incidents that occur within our facilities
+We monitor and measure several safety metrics across our operations, including Days Away, Restricted or Transferred Case Rate (DART) and Total Recordable Case Rate (TRCR), which measure the frequency of safety incidents that occur within our facilities.

 73%

-Of all manufacturing sites and 100% of major manufacturing sites were ISO 14001 certified in 2023
+Of all manufacturing sites and 100% of major manufacturing sites were ISO 14001 certified in 2024

 31%

-Of all manufacturing sites were also certified to the ISO 45001 standard for occupational health and safety
+all manufacturing sites were also certified to the ISO 45001 standard for occupational health and safety

-2018—2023 Safety Performance(1)
+2018-2024 Safety Performance(1)

-38%
+38% Reduction

-in Total Recordable Cases (TRCR)(1) (from 2018 to 2023)
+in Total Recordable Cases (TRCR)(1) (from 2018 to 2024)

 Annual data as of December 31 — end of each reporting year

-1. TRCR and DART are calculated per the U.S. OSHA definition for the Total Recordable Incident Rate (TRIR) and the Days Away, Restricted or transferred (DART) Rate.
-Which are calculatedper 100 full time employees.
+1. TRCR is calculated per the U.S. OSHA definition and are calculated per 100 full time employees.

-Our management system approach to environmental, health, and safety (EHS) includes:
+Our management system approach to environmental, health and safety (EHS) includes:

 • EHS Policy and Global EHS Directives that establish the Company's standard expectations — which often exceed compliance obligations — for EHS performance across our operations.